KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a System.Web.Caching.SqlCacheDependency class is used against a database table that is not enabled for change notifications.

-    throw [System.Web.Caching.TableNotEnabledForNotificationException]::New("a System.Web.Caching.SqlCacheDependency class is used against a database table that is not enabled for change notifications.")
+    throw [System.Web.Caching.TableNotEnabledForNotificationException]::New('a System.Web.Caching.SqlCacheDependency class is used against a database table that is not enabled for change notifications.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.Caching.TableNotEnabledForNotificationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.Caching.TableNotEnabledForNotificationException.aspx)